sy8718/Zendesk.JsonSearch/README.md

     ![](images/image4.png)
 5. If type in any invalid option, same error message as step 3 will printed.
 6. When all input are valid, result will be printed.
+Please press "enter" directly when entering search value to search missing value records.

     ![](images/image5.png)
 7. If there are multiple records, all records will be printed.